 In addition to the shared open spaces, the existing 18-hole golf course currently on the Project Site would be downsized to a 9-hole golf course.
-This recreational space, consisting of 36.8 acres, would be open to all members of the club.
 The golf course and other club facilities, which would be maintained by the Applicant, would ensure that the Project Site continues to provide opportunities for private recreation in the community, as well as preserving the open space character of the Project Site.